 Garrison suggested that Honey Hole tastes better after drinking Houston Haze, although it’s not his favorite beer.
 He ran to the taproom and grabbed us each a little sample to experiment with.
 After trying a few sips of Honey Hole, he said, “Fuck pairing beer with food.
 Pair beer with beer!”
 We were mixed on our feelings about Honey Hole being better alongside Houston Haze as a team, but it is worth the try if you head over to SpindleTap on Friday.

 SpindleTap Houston Haze is exactly what I was looking for in my hunt for the juice.
 Everybody else’s so far has been good, but these guys have set the bar.
+Many others have exhibited too much hop burn, and this is a fine balance that SpindleTap seems to have dialed in well.
 While they haven’t historically been known for the boldest beers in town, they’re definitely pushing the envelope and I’m a firm believer that this is just a small indicator of things to come.
 Mark my words.